Ghini/ghini.desktop/doc/imex.rst

 |ghini.desktop| runs an XML-RPC server, exposing the following API1.
 All functions but
 ``current_snapshot`` return 0 on success; all functions may return a numeric error code.

+.. admonition:: verify(client_id)
+   :class: toggle

+      Return the user name associated to the client.
+The result is either a non-empty string, or a numeric error code.

 .. admonition:: register(client_id, user_name, security_code)
    :class: toggle

-      Register the client on the server, if the provided security_code matches the expected one.
+      Register the client on the server, associating it to the given user_name, given that the provided security_code matches the expected one.

+      Overwrite any previous registration of the same client.

       Return 0 if successful, otherwise a numeric error code.

 .. admonition:: current_snapshot(client_id)
    :class: toggle

-      Check that the current ``pocket.db`` snapshot of the database is up to date, and return it to the requesting client.
+      Return the current ``pocket.db`` snapshot of the database.

       If client is not registered, return a numeric error code.

 .. admonition:: update_from_pocket(client_id, content)
    :class: toggle

-      Update the ghini database with the content from the |ghini.pocket| client.
+      Update the ghini database with the content of the collected pocket client logs.

-      Content is a single log line from |ghini.pocket|, and obviously cannot include pictures.
-      These are sent separately, also one per request.
+      Content is a single log line, each line describes a single plant, and it may refer to pictures, which are sent separately, also one per request.

       If client is not registered, return a numeric error code.